buzzqw/Basic-Fantasy-Latex/README.md

 Since i am utterly unable to edit the [FREE manual](https://www.basicfantasy.org/downloads.html) with Libreoffice i ported it to Latex!

-The version of manual is 132.
+The actual version of BF.tex is equal to Basiv Fantasy 132.

 For compiling the PDF you need Basic-Fantasy-RPG-Rules-r132.odt and unzip it.
 Move the Pictures folder to the same folder with BF.tex and rename Pictures folder to "Pictures132".
+Pay attention to line 22 of BF.tex about compiling with or without images.

-My PDF while verbatim on text about original manual may have some difference in layout mostly due to different compiling and layout structuring by latex.
+The resylting PDF while verbatim on text about original manual may have some difference in layout mostly due to different compiling and layout structuring by latex.

 Soutane fonts freely avaiable from fontsgeek.com